roben/PropertiesMapper/README.md

 }
 ```

-And finally, to map the contents of the properties file all:
+And finally, to map the contents of the properties file:
 ```java
 Properties p = loadProperties(); // you still need to do this by yourself, don't care where the properties come from PropertyMapper.mapProperties(p, myAnnotatedObject); // Values from the p are written to myConfigObject based on the @Property annotations